Fascinating Side-Effects

 In January 2024, then-British Foreign Secretary David Cameron said[+][+] that GDP of countries that support Ukraine is 25 times higher than Russia's, nevertheless their economies shrunk during the war, while Russia's economy grew!

-Despite the draconian sanctions against Russia (28.595[+] sanctions against Russian individuals and legal entities) since 2014, according to the International Monetary Fund (IMF) World Economic Outlook updates[+][+], the Russian economy outperformed all the NATO countries in 2023 and 2024.
-In 2024, the Eurozone's GDP growth was 0,9% while Russia's was 4,1%[+] (same as in 2023, despite 28.595[+] sanctions)!
+Despite the draconian sanctions against Russia (30.159[+] sanctions against Russian individuals and legal entities) since 2014, according to the International Monetary Fund (IMF) World Economic Outlook updates[+][+], the Russian economy outperformed all the NATO countries in 2023 and 2024.
+In 2024, the Eurozone's GDP growth was 0,9% while Russia's was 4,1%[+] (same as in 2023, despite 28.595[+] sanctions then, in mid-2025 – 30.159[+])!
 Russia outpaced[+] all G7 countries in terms of economic growth rates.
 If this is not humiliating, then what is?
 And not just Russia but BRICS – the G7 (the self-proclaimed Great 7 are not great at all, not on the map and not in economic power) had 1,9% growth in 2024 while BRICS had 4,9% (in Russia, it's 4,1% two years in a row).
 NATO leaders keep on lying how Russia's economy is in tatters[+][»][+] while clearly projecting as it is their economies that are in tatters, especially in the EU.
 It's like a drowning person mocking someone on a raft for sinking 😊.

 By 2024, Western mainstream media started admitting in one way or another that Ukraine can't possibly defeat Russia on the battlefield by making headlines like[+] “Ukraine’s best hope may be a faltering Russian economy.”
 Well, if that is their best hope (and probably the only hope), then they are doomed because it ain’t gonna happen.
 Russian economy is anything but faltering.
-Some dumb Western and Kyiv propagandists flare every time Russian currency, the ruble, devalues using it as proof how Russian economy is in tatters, exposing their ignorance of the states’ financial tactics of deliberately undervaluing their currency to make their exports more competitive.
-Don’t those journalists look at the economic reports?
-We wonder about their cognitive dysfunction, so let's fix that by pointing at just a few of undisputable facts about Russian economy:

 ✅ Russia's economy grows[ꚛ][ꚛ] and is soaring[+] while the Western economies decline decline[+][+][»][+][+][+][»] or are in recession.

 According to the IMF – International Monetary Fund[+][+], Russia's economy grows and is expected to further grow faster than all advanced economies.
 It is better than Germany’s[+][ꚛ] and all the other countries in Europe (not just the EU but also better than in Switzerland, the UK, etc.)[+].
 Despite being the most sanctioned country on the planet[+][ꚛ], Russia still manages to come at the top.
-Russia has no national debt, while Western countries are drowning in debt.
-Russia has trade surplus[+] (more exports than imports) while the West has trade deficit.
-By June 2025, the EU lost[+] 200 billion euros by rejecting Russian gas.
-Western “experts” thought sanctions would cripple Russia but they crippled the West[+][+], proving right the Bible[+] and Torah[+] proverb: “Whoever digs a pit will fall into it.”
-For the Russians, another proverb proves right: What doesn't kill you, makes you stronger.

 Despite the war and all the draconian sanctions, GDP Purchasing Power Parity (PPP)[?] in Russia keeps improving and has outdone[+][+][ꚛ][ꚛ][+] Germany and Japan!
-It ranks as 4th best in the world, better than all the other countries in Europe – not just the EU but also better than in Switzerland, the UK, etc.[+], as evidenced by statistics from Western sources sources (IMF, World Bank, Wikipedia[+]…).
-Predatory US, UK, and EU are in decline while Russia is on the rise with its thriving economy[ꚛ].
+It ranks as 4th best in the world, better than all the other countries in Europe – not just the EU but also better than Switzerland, the UK, etc.[+], as evidenced by statistics from Western sources sources (IMF, World Bank, Wikipedia[+]…).
+Predatory neocolonialists/globalists of the US, UK, and EU are in decline while Russia is on the rise with its thriving economy[ꚛ].
 It's one of the best in the world[+][ꚛ][+] also when it comes to trade balance and no debt[+].
 Putin is genius.

-EU leaders arrogantly claimed that the sanctions against Russia and the exclusion of Russia from the SWIFT system (international financial clearing system) would bring Russia to its knees.
-But bears don't have knees 😊.
 So, they planned to bring the Russian economy to its knees, and through through sanctions, they envisioned Russian political elite would then overthrow Putin, as if Russian political elite is so dumb to comply to their wishful thinking.
 If anything, sanctions have turned them more against the EU and towards Putin as they can understand more why Putin is against the senseless EU officials who are too dumb to realize that sanctions are only making Russia stronger and the EU weaker.
-By June 2025, they issued[+] 18 sanction packages and still haven’t grasped the effects.
-Von der Leyen be like “When you fail 17 times … don’t give up!
-18 is the charm!”😊 As we watch events unfold, we are reminded of the wisdom of Mike Tyson, who once said that “Everyone has a plan, till they get punched in the mouth” 😊.
-Turns out, Russia's economy runs on vodka...and spite 😊.
+By the end of 2025, EU’s losses from sanctions against Russia were estimated[+][+][+] at almost €1.6 trillion.
+By October 2025, they issued[+] 19 sanction packages and still haven’t grasped the counterproductive effects[+].
+You know what they say about doing the same thing over and over again, and expecting different results, yet von der Leyen be like “When you fail 18 times … don’t give up!
+19 is the charm!”😊 As we watch events unfold, we are reminded of the wisdom of Mike Tyson, who once said that “Everyone has a plan, till they get punched in the mouth”😊.
+Turns out, Russia’s economy runs on vodka...and spite😊.
+The effect of anti-Russian sanctions on Europe in 10 seconds[»].

 In 2022, Russia recorded its highest ever account surplus, due to two reasons: Russian exports value increased as a result of growth in global prices for raw materials because of Western sanctions on Russia, and a record-breaking trade surplus[+][+] (higher exports, lower imports) and in 2025, it become the top 3[+] countries in the world – also because of Western sanctions on Russia.